SocialCars/B21-CoLMTO/readme.md

 ## Execution Model

-The execution model of CoLMTO, developed to conduct my simulation studies, is depicted in the following figure.
+The execution model of CoLMTO, developed to conduct my simulation studies, is depicted in the following figure:

 ![CoLMTO Execution Model](executionmodel.png)